mono/website/docs/tools+libraries/tools/repl.md

 Startup Files
 =============

-On startup the csharp shell will load any C# script files and pre-compiled libraries (ending with .dll) that are located in the
+On startup the csharp shell will load any C# script files (ending with .cs) and pre-compiled libraries (ending with .dll) that are located in the
 \~/.config/csharp directory (on Windows this is the value of Environment.GetFolderPath